earthcube/geocodes/docs/setup_base_machine_configuration.md

 ---
 # setup domain names
+!!! warning "ESSENTIAL for PRODUCTION"
     It is ESSENTIAL for PRODUCTION that the names are defined in a DNS.
 This allows for https for all services and some services (aka s3/minio) do not play well with a proxy.
 (Fuseki unknown)

 * [Machines]( stack_machines.md )
 *   [Name for remote DNS](https://raw.githubusercontent.com/earthcube/geocodes/main/deployment/hosts.geocodess)